 However, as the business takes full responsibility for the asset, it will also need to consider any additional costs such as repairs, maintenance, or servicing.

 With a finance lease, you’ll pay close to the full value of the asset over the agreed term.
 Your lender will decide at the start of the contract how much they expect the asset to be worth by the end, and your final payment will be based on that anticipated value.

 A finance lease is often used for high-value assets — such as medical equipment or business machinery — which the borrower intends to take ownership of at the end of the lease.
 The business will also benefit by claiming tax on its finance lease payments.

-This means you’ll be responsible for any maintenance and repairs, but it also means there is very low risk to the lender — which often results in lower rates.
+The business will have both the use of business equipment and the benefits of ownership, while the lender will have actual ownership of the asset.
+This means you’ll be responsible for any maintenance and repairs, but it also means there is low risk to the lender — which often results in lower rates.

 Most businesses use a finance lease to purchase expensive assets while still maintaining operating cash flow and working capital.
 Residual payments are set at the start of a lease, which means a business can also profit if the asset’s value is higher than initially assessed.